 The trucker is not always solely at fault for your crash.
 The facts in the case will show whether the trucker is at fault, you are at fault, or both drivers are partially at fault.
 Even if you have severe injuries and the trucker has few (or no) injuries, this does not mean the truck driver is automatically at fault.

 The insurer could argue that you are at fault or do not deserve damages.
 Our team’s experience can help you.
+We work with accident victims to help them prove they were not the at-fault party in the collision.

-How Do I Know What Percentage of Fault the Truck Driver Is Responsible for?
+How Do I Know What Percentage of Fault the Truck Driver Is Responsible For?

 Your attorney can help explain the truck driver’s percentage of fault.
 We will study police reports, interview witnesses, look at videos, and take other actions to determine the facts in the case.